 Cooper-Atkins are known for creating top-notch thermometers and this one is surely one of their finest creations.
 It measures the temperature condition with utmost precision.

 The Cooper-Atkins Waterproof Reduced-Tip LCD Digital Aquarium Thermometer can effectively measure from -40 to 450 F. It’s approved by the Original Equipment Manufacturer and the parts of this aquarium thermometer are easily replaceable.

-It has a very compact size and setting up this thermometer is easy as a breeze.
+It has a very compact size and setting up this LCD digital aquarium thermometer is easy as a breeze.
 Being a digital aquarium thermometer it clearly shows the temperature of the fish tank water and doesn’t let the temperature outside have any effect on the result.